xbeecam/coinfrs/docs/onboarding_plan.md

 -   **Database Connectivity:** The initial Alembic setup failed due to missing database drivers (`psycopg2`) and incorrect credentials.
 This was resolved by adding the necessary dependencies and configuring the database URL via a `.env` file.

 ### Current Status
-The backend foundation is mostly complete but requires critical authentication updates.
-The current password-based authentication must be replaced with passwordless methods (Google OAuth and Email OTP) to meet Phase 1 requirements.
-Once this is complete, the API will be ready for frontend integration.
+The backend foundation is now complete with all Phase 1 requirements implemented.
+The passwordless authentication system (Google OAuth and Email OTP) is fully operational, and the API is ready for frontend integration.

-### Critical Next Steps
+### Next Steps
-1. **Implement Google OAuth authentication flow**
-2. **Implement Email OTP authentication**
-3. **Deprecate password-based endpoints**
-4. **Update API documentation for new auth methods**
+1. **Frontend Integration:** Frontend team can begin integration using the authentication guide
+2. **Email Service Setup:** Configure production email service for OTP delivery
+3. **Google OAuth Setup:** Obtain production Google OAuth credentials
+4. **Testing:** Comprehensive end-to-end testing of authentication flows
+5. **Monitoring:** Set up logging and monitoring for authentication events

+### Authentication Updates Completed (2025-07-24)
+-   **Google OAuth:** Full implementation with redirect flow and user linking
+-   **Email OTP:** 6-digit codes with Redis storage and rate limiting
+-   **Deprecation:** Password endpoints marked as deprecated
-5. **Create frontend integration guide**
+-   **Documentation:** Complete frontend integration guide created
+-   **Security:** Rate limiting, secure cookies, and proper token handling